-Like how they gave him the spotlight the whole day, how his Father took extra cautiousness just to wipe his sweat.
+Like how they gave him the spotlight the whole day, how his Father took extra caution just to wipe his sweat.
 How the servants and disciples didn't come near him.
-His so-called relatives never gave him a word and instead discuss something with his parents.
+His so-called relatives never gave him a word and instead discussed something with his parents.
 So Eun didn't quite know the word birthday, but he learned that that was the most special day of a person's life.

-But then, the consequences of expecting are uncertain and risky, it either goes on your way to fulfillment or the path of disappointment.
+But then, the consequences of expecting are uncertain and risky; it either goes on your way to fulfillment or the path of disappointment.

 Maybe he isn't like any of them.
 Maybe he was different from them.
 He realized that night, with a heavy heart, that 'I am different' will always end up with 'I don't belong'